 This annual award was established to recognize the author of an outstanding dissertation recently completed in the field of anthropology and education.
 It is named after esteemed educational anthropologist, Frederick Erickson, Professor Emeritus, UCLA GSEIS.

 New Scholars Podcast/Poster Session at the Annual Meetings

 Each year, CAE seeks to highlight the exemplary research of new and emerging scholars in anthropology and education by hosting a CAE New Scholars Invited Poster Session, although more recently rather than posters, participants created podcasts that feature their work.
 We particularly encourage members from under-represented groups to participate in this session.
 CAE members who mentor or teach students should encourage their students to submit.

-In the tradition of CAE, established scholars in the field of anthropology of education will meet informally with individual or small groups of graduate students and newcomers to the field who will share their research-in-progress and questions.
-This special event will foster discussion of emerging ideas and the creation of new and productive collegial networks.
-Watch for invitations to participate in this event on this website and on our social media.
+In the tradition of CAE, established scholars in the field of anthropology of education will meet virtually with individual or small groups of graduate students and recent graduates who will share their research-in-progress and questions regarding the publication process.
+This program will foster discussion of emerging ideas and the creation of new and collegial networks.

 If you are interested in participating in this program, please send an e-mail stating your interest and area of focus/specialization to Cathy Amanti (firstname.lastname@example.org) by September 16, 2022.